German student visa: What do I need to know?

 Alternatively, you can demonstrate your English proficiency through tests such as Goethe Institut / Max Mueller Bhavan, ÖSD, or TOEFL.
 Your choice!

-If you're from an EU/EEA country, you can work up to 20 hours a week during the semester, just like German students.
+If you're a student in Germany, you can work up to 20 hours a week during the semester.
+During school breaks you follow normal working hours.
 However, if you're from a non-EU country, the limit is 120 full days or 240 half days yearly.
 Don't worry though, mandatory internships for your studies don't count towards that limit, but all other types of work do.

 Here's another helpful tip: You can earn up to €450 completely tax-free.
 However, if your earnings exceed this amount, you will be issued an income tax number, and your employer will deduct the appropriate income tax from your salary.